makerdao/mips/MIP38/mip38.md

 #### Deco Fixed-Rate (DECO-001)

-- **Summary** - The Deco protocol is a fixed rate protocol designed to be flexible and safe.
+- **Summary** - The Deco Protocol is a fixed rate protocol designed to be flexible and safe.
 Its design anticipated that its first and most effective initial application may be on Maker.
-- **Ratification Date for the Initial Proposal Set** - 2021-22-11
+- **Ratification Date for the Initial Proposal Set** - 2021-11-22

 ##### Mandate